 Back in 2015, I lived in Berlin for a year.
 In German, you refer to the neighbourhood you live in with your ‘Kiez’.
 This Friedrichshain travel guide takes you to the best places to do and see, and the best places to eat and drink in this amazing Berlin Neighbourhood.
-I might be influenced by the fact that I’ve lived here for a year, but Friedrichshain is one of my favourite neighbourhoods anyways.
+I might be influenced by the fact that I’ve lived here for a year, but Friedrichshain is one of my favourite neighbourhoods.
 It is located on the Eastern side of the city, which is a bit more raw and hipster.
 There are many nice bars and restaurants to go to and Friedrichshain is home to the famous East Side Gallery.

 When you want to visit Friedrichshain, it is easiest to take the U-bahn to either Samariterstrasse or Warschauerstrasse.
 Within Friedrichshain the best way to get around is by foot or bike I would say.
-There are several places to rent a bike in Friedrichshain, one place is close the the Michelberger Hotel.
+There are several places to rent a bike in Friedrichshain, one place is near the Michelberger Hotel.

-When you would like to take public transport, your best option is the bus as different bits of Friedrichshain aren’t well connected by U-bahn.
+If you would like to take public transport, your best option is the bus as different bits of Friedrichshain aren’t well connected by U-bahn.

 The Oberbaumbrücke is the bridge that connects Friedrichshain to Kreuzberg.
 Cover your nose as the smell under this bridge is not toooo nice.
 The bridge is located at Warschauer Strasse, which is the starting point of a metro line.
-View are stunning as you can see when a metro is crossing the bridge.
+Views are stunning as you can see when a metro is crossing the bridge.

 Friedrichshain is home to many great restaurants and bars and I dare to say I have tried many of them.
 Below you’ll find some of my favourites.

 Silo is one of my favourite places for brunch.
-The menu is awesome with some nice bread and oven baked pancakes.
+The menu is awesome with some nice bread and oven-baked pancakes.
 The place is rather small, so you might have to wait a bit.
 There are a couple of tables outside – which is even better on a sunny day.

 Another place close to Boxhagener Platz (I told you!
 This is the place to be).
 Enjoy some sourdough bread with fresh ingredients.

 The French atmosphere can’t be missed when entering this little cafe.
-This is the perfect place to enjoy a good cup of coffee/espresso with a home made cake.
+This is the perfect place to enjoy a good cup of coffee/espresso with a homemade cake.
 The picture shows that they look GOOD!

 Aunt Benny is another great place.
 Does it even need more words?
 I guess this picture explains it all.
 This is the brunch platter with cheese, meat and bread – and it tasted delicious.
 Aunt Benny is located a little bit further out on a 15 to 20-minute walk from Boxi.

 Another great place in Friedrichshain is called Transit.
-Transit is a restaurant that focusses on Asian ‘tapas’.
+Transit is a restaurant that focuses on Asian ‘tapas’.
 A unique Asian dining experience as they describe it.
 They have several restaurants in Berlin, the one in Friedrichshain is located at the Sonntagstraße.

 In my opinion, the best burgers in Friedrichshain.
 Located at – surprise! – Boxhagenerplatz, you can expect a huge and tasty burger.